 I moved here in 1994 after teaching public school in Wisconsin (Go Pack!) and opened Whitefish Pottery in May of ’95.
 We produce a full line of cone 10 high-fire stoneware as well as special orders and one-of-a-kind pieces by the artist that work at Whitefish Pottery (7 employees).
 We have a full-time studio manager, full-time production potter, and a full-time glaze person at the studio.
 There is also a full and part-time person in our downtown store/gallery.

 The studio is approximately 2400 sq. ft.
 There are three electric kilns, three gas kilns, a 30’ wood-fired Anagama kiln that we fire at least once/year and are in the process of building a soda/salt kiln.
 Both the pottery and my house are located 5 miles west of town on 5 acres of land, the Stillwater river, and acres and acres of woods to go hiking, walking, or mountain biking.
-I have a one dog, Komori, who runs free on the property.
+I have a two dosg, Komori and Maya, who run free on the property.
 In the winter our local ski hill, The Big Mountain, offers some great skiing/snowboarding.
 Glacier National Park is about 25 minutes away.

 Our intern works just like everybody else.
 Your work days are Tuesday – Saturday, 8:30A.M. – 5:00P.M..
 (You have two days off with one being Monday, a weekday, in case you are a skier/snowboarder; the ski hill gets pretty crowded on the weekends).
 Sometimes during the year (Art Fairs) you will be required to work on Sundays, both local and away fairs.
 You will be compensated with equal hours off, or, you may elect to be paid for your extra time at $10 per hour.